AntonOlav/ev-charging-infrastructure/README.md

-***Probabilistic model: Determining roads which are underserved based on traffic volumes***
+***Deterministic model: Determining roads which are underserved based on traffic volumes***

 **OVERVIEW**